Ponce, Puerto Rico: Transportation

 Due to its commercial and industrial significance, Ponce has consistently been a hub of transportation to the rest of the island.

 Puerto Rico Highway 52 provides access to Salinas, Caguas, and San Juan.
 PR-2 grants access to southwestern and western municipalities as a full-access freeway.
 The PR-10 highway, which is still under construction as a faster alternative to PR-123, provides access to the interior of the island as well as points north of the island, such as Arecibo.
 PR-1 provides access to various points east and southeast of Puerto Rico, while PR-14 provides access to Coamo and other points in the central mountain region.
 PR-132 grants country-side access to the town of Peñuelas.
-PR-123 is the old road to Adjuntas and, while treacherous, it does provide an appreciation for countryside living in some of the municipality's barrios, such as Magueyes and Guaraguao.Map of Major Highways Leading to Ponce.
-New York Times Travel Guides.
-Retrieved 30 March 2010.
+PR-123 is the old road to Adjuntas and, while treacherous, it does provide an appreciation for countryside living in some of the municipality's barrios, such as Magueyes and Guaraguao.